Murder or Manslaughter Charges Lawyer in Sydney NSW

 You Acted Negligently

 Your actions fell short of the duty of care.
-Courts will look the perspective of ordinary member of public.
+Courts in Sydney will look the perspective of ordinary member of public.
 They will also take into consideration how a reasonable person would have acted.
 A reasonable person is someone of same age and gender and same education and training who is not affected by alcohol.

 Negligent Actions Contributed to Death